Skip to main content

 Support in Hyperline

 Hyperline is compliant with the e-invoicing standards of the European Union, meaning it can generate valid invoices in both PDF and XML formats, and automatically transmit issued invoices to the appropriate tax authority in the invoicing entity’s country.
-Hyperline is proactively integrating this compliance into its product foundations by partnering with a third-party being compliant with local requirements to offer this service in each country as the e-invoicing mandate becomes mandatory.
+Hyperline is proactively integrating this compliance into its product foundations by partnering with a third-party that is compliant with local requirements to offer this service in each country as the e-invoicing mandate becomes mandatory.

 CountryFormat / PlatformRequirement ScopeHyperline statusAuto transmission